pji/yadr/docs/source/dice_notation.rst

 roll through a "mapping operator".

 .. note:
-    Manually entering a doce map for every roll expression is a tedious way to roll dice.
+    Manually entering a dice map for every roll expression is a tedious way to roll dice.
 Interpretors implementing YADN may include pre-built maps for common dice systems for users to reference.
 The implementation details are left to the